fdformula/FiniteDifferenceFormula.jl/README.md

 ### function \_set\_default\_max\_num\_of\_taylor\_terms(n) or \_set\_default\_max\_num\_of\_taylor\_terms()

-The function sets to n the default maximum number of terms of Taylor series.
+The function sets to n the default maximum number of the first terms of Taylor series to be computed and displayed.
 Usually, users never need to know its existence.
 (If no change is made, the default value is 30.)
 The value affects the behaviors of functions 'taylor' and 'printtaylor' only.
 When you need more than 30 terms of a Taylor series, the value should be set.
 To have m nonzero terms, n should certainly be larger than or equal to m, say, n = m + 8.
 The function returns the present default value.

 ## Examples